wso2-incubator/server-architecture-simulator/README.md

     server_a.connect(server_b)

-Above will direct any request to the server_a to server_b.
+Above will direct any request from the server_a to server_b.